Looking for the ultimate New Year’s Eve celebrations? Look no further than the Hogmanay festival in Scotland!

-The first festival is the Torchlight procession on the 30th December.
+The first festival is the Torchlight Moment or Torchlight Procession on the first day of the celebrations.
 You can either watch the city light-up from a scenic spot in the park.
 Or, you could buy a torch and become part of the ‘river of light’ that flows through Edinburgh.
-There are three starting points but they all come together to watch the fireworks light-up the sky.
-These torches are real viking-like torches so you will feel as of you’ve stepped back in time and see how it used to be celebrated.
+There are three starting points but they all come together to watch the fireworks light up the sky.
+These torches are Viking-like torches so you will feel as of you’ve stepped back in time and to experience how it used to be celebrated.

-At 7pm the doors open for the Street Party, which takes place along Princes Street.
+In the evening the doors open for the Street Party, which takes place along Princes Street.
 This is described as ‘the ultimate party’ and you will be entertained in all shapes and sizes.
 The Hogmanay Street Party will be filled with street performers, DJs, artists, bands and any other form of entertainment.
 The finale will be the fireworks at midnight which will light up the sky and Edinburgh Castle in the background.

 If you don’t feel like a street party filled with DJs and stages you can head over to the Concert in the Gardens.
-Tickets to the gardens includes access to the Street Party because this is the golden ticket!
+Tickets to the gardens include access to the Street Party because this is the golden ticket!
 Hogmanay Festival’s concerts have boasted famous headliners like Paolo Nutini, Kasabian and The Pet Shop Boys.
 Other than the phenomenal stage performances, you have a seat to the best fireworks’ display as you will be higher up and will see the city and castle below.

 Perhaps you’d like to see some Scottish tradition in action?
-Then Ceilidh Under the Castle is where you want to be!
+The Ceilidh Under the Castle is where you want to be!
 Be prepared to dance the year away as Ceilidh callers will be there to teach you the traditional steps.
 You’ll be surrounded by jigging, swirling and flinging and traditional Scottish refreshments will be there to quench your thirst and hunger.
 Imagine welcoming the new year with a display of fireworks and the walls of Edinburgh Castle around you.

 After all the partying and celebrating from Hogmanay, the Scottish like to start their new year “fresh”.
 And be fresh we mean taking a swim in the Firth of Forth.
 Yes, you read right – they swim in the freezing water!
-Loony Dook sees all the party-goers from the night before, dressing up in traditional Scottish clad to shock their hangover away.
+Loony Dook sees all the party-goers from the night before, dressing up in traditional Scottish garb to shock their hangover away.
 If this doesn’t sound like your type of introduction into the new year – then you can wrap up and watch the Dookers Parade as they make their way along the length of the High Street.

 There’s no beating around the bush, you will get cold in Edinburgh during December.
 But this hasn’t stopped all the previous festival-goers.
-So, you just need to be prepared with your beanie, scarf, gloves, thick socks and warm jacket.
+So, you just need to be prepared with your beanie, scarf, gloves, thick socks and a warm jacket.
 Although, with all the people (and maybe some dancing) you may want to cool down a bit, so dress in layers that can be shed when the party gets going!
 December in Edinburgh sees an overall daily temperature of 5°C (41°F).
 And, if you plan on seeing the new year in past midnight you need to prepare for those nippy morning temperatures!
 But, as we said before, many have done it before and every year the cold weather is simply shrugged aside to make way for the celebrations.

 You will need to buy tickets in advance!
 There is a limit on the number of people allowed into the festival.
 You can find all the essential information about the event here!